MohammadMahdiGhahramani7/BostonRealEstate_R_Programming/README.md

 # BostonRealEstate_R_Programming
-Predicting on Boston data set using R programming language
+Predicting on Boston data set using R programming language\
+Comparing the performance of Linear Regression, Multivariate Regression and Decision Tree Regressor